iamfonz/PortfolioSite/content/about/_index.md

 ### Achievements

 ---
+- Implemented and help orchestrate processsing of Bill and Person-to-Person payments nightly that can easily and quickly scale; processing on average $50 million worth of transactions on a monthly basis.

 - Designed, implemented, and maintained a box content application using C#, Microsoft SQL Server database and Visual Studio, resulting in thousands of dollars in savings of Amazon seller fees.
 The project involved designing and implementing entity relationships from scratch, and designing a user interface to present data in a user-friendly way.
 The project also involved learning and researching various technologies.
 See [Box Content Labeler](/portfolio/box-content-labeler).